North and South Korea to hold reunions in shadow of war drills

 "The scheduling of family reunions highlights one of the side effects of decades of North Korean allergic reactions to military exercises," she said.

-"To avoid the risk that Pyongyang's objections to joint drills cause such engagement to collapse from one side, Seoul and Washington intentionally try to conclude or fulfil bilateral agreements before exercises start."
+"To avoid the risk that Pyongyang's objections to joint drills cause such engagement to collapse from one side, Seoul and Washington intentionally try to conclude or fulfill bilateral agreements before exercises start."

 (Additional reporting by Jumin Park and Michelle Kim; Editing by Jack Kim and Raju Gopalakrishnan)